STEM OPT Extension

 Travel during the STEM OPT Extension:

 Your current STEM OPT I-20 should have a travel signature on page 2 that is valid for up to one year.
 We would recommend having all of the documents on the handout linked above, so that you have documentation to back up your reason for re-entering the U.S. You must still have a valid F-1 Visa to re-enter the country during your STEM OPT Extension period, so please include that additional time in your travel plans if you need to make an appointment at a Consulate to renew your F-1 visa.
-Please contact our office if you have a complicated travel situation or have further questions about travelling during your approved STEM OPT Extension period.
+Please contact our office if you have a complicated travel situation or have further questions about traveling during your approved STEM OPT Extension period.

 H-1B Cap-Gap Extension

 The H-1B Cap-Gap Extension can be applied to F-1 students who are currently on OPT or their STEM OPT Extension and whose employer has applied for a Change of Status to the H-1B visa.
 Employers fall into two categories when they file for an H-1B, depending on the type of company or institution.
 Universities and non-profits may be considered “Cap-Exempt”, which means that they can file for an H-1B anytime during the year and choose a start date that is appropriate for them.
 Other public and private companies fall under the H-1B Cap, which means that there are a limited amount of H-1Bs that can be granted each year and a very specific application period.
 These Cap employers must apply on April 1st of each year and the H-1B would start on October 1st.
 The Cap-Gap Extension was created to help students working for a Cap Employer who are on valid OPT or STEM OPT at the time of the April 1st application, but their OPT will expire before October, which would otherwise leave a gap in their employment authorization.
 The Cap-Gap Extension would allow a student in this situation to possibly get an extension to their OPT time so that they can continue working up until the H-1B start date in October.
 No travel is allowed during the Cap-Gap Extension period, but the student can stay in the U.S. and work continuously until their H-1B begins.
 F-1 students whose H-1B is filed during their 60-day grace period would be eligible for an extension of stay in the U.S., but not an employment extension.
-Please see the links below for more information about H-1B and the Cap-Gap Extension.